khrushchew/khrushchew/README.md

   <img src="https://komarev.com/ghpvc/?username=khrushchew&style=flat-square&color=blue" alt="" width="150"/>
 </div>

+# 👨‍💻 About Me

+I am a **Middle Python Backend Developer** from Russia.

+I have been working as a backend developer for more than one year, and during this time, I have managed to accumulate a substantial stack of knowledge.

+## 🛠️ My Expertise:
+- **Database Design**: Creating and optimizing PostgreSQL databases.
+- **API Development**: Writing APIs for native mobile applications and beyond using **Django REST Framework (DRF)**.
+- **Documentation**: Writing and formatting Swagger documentation.
+- **Web Development**: Developing websites and administrative panels for companies.
+- **Testing**: Mostly manual testing, but striving to improve in automated testing.
+- **Cloud Integration**: Worked with **Yandex Cloud's S3 storage**.
+- **Authentication**: Implemented token-based authentication systems.
+- **Architecture Documentation**: Created **Architectural Decision Records (ADR)** to stay organized.

+## 🚀 Technical Skills:
+- Proficient in **Python** and **Django REST Framework (DRF)**.
+- Strong understanding of how **operating systems** work (thanks to university studies and personal interest).
+- Hands-on experience with **synchronous development**, though well-versed in asynchronous programming principles.

+## 🎯 Goals:
+I aim to join a **large IT company** to apply and expand my skills in building scalable and efficient backend systems.

 ---

-### :technologist: About Me :
-I am a Python Backend Developer from Belarus.

-I work as a Python Developer, building websites and apps.
-I handle both the visible parts that users interact with (frontend) and the behind-the-scenes logic (backend).
-It's all about making sure everything runs smoothly and looks good!

-- :open_book: I love manual testing.
+## 🌱 Outside of Work:
+- 📖 I enjoy **manual testing** and constantly look for ways to improve my processes.

-- :weight_lifting: In my free time, I work hard in the gym.
+- 💪 In my free time, I work hard in the **gym** to stay fit and motivated.

-- :punch: I really want to get into a big IT company
+- 🥊 I am determined and passionate about self-improvement and career growth.

 ---

+Feel free to reach out to me in a convenient way.
+I look forward to connecting!

 ### :hammer_and_wrench: Tools :
 <div>